iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

     each class, with the number of points for each class determined by the proportion of the area taken up by that class.

     The default value of **Number of Random Points** is 500, which is what I will use here.
-Using this with the classified image ouptut from GEE, there were only 13 points classified as water, and only 10 points classified as snow.
+Using this with the classified image output from GEE, there were only 13 points classified as water, and only 10 points classified as snow.
 This is not really enough to get an accurate picture of the classification performance of these classes.

-    For now, however, the default value will suffice.
+    For now, however, the default value will suffice, but I recommend increasing the number of points if you want to do this for an assignment or your MSc project.

 Click **OK**, and you should see the new layer added to the map.
 Right-click on the layer and select **Attribute Table** to show the attribute table for these points: